SACRAMENTS OF INITIATION

 Since the Second Vatican Council in the mid-1960s, this Sacrament has been made available to all who are ill.
 You may receive this Sacrament when you are diagnosed with an illness, whether that is a chronic or terminal illness, and prior to, or during, a hospital stay.
 You may also be anointed if you have mental or emotional illness, or if you are being called into active duty in the military.

 This Sacrament is no longer a “once in a lifetime” experience.
 You can be anointed multiple times during your lifetime.

 With the growing shortage of priests, you can imagine that it is harder and harder to find an available priest on demand.
 So, we invite you to consider scheduling the Sacrament after a regularly-scheduled Mass if you know you are going into the hospital or if you have been recently diagnosed with a new illness.

-If you or a loved one has been diagnosed with a terminal illness, please contact our parish office.
-We will add you to our prayer list and schedule a convenient time for the Sacrament of Anointing, and see if there is anything else our parish can do to assist you and your family.
+If you, or a loved one, have been diagnosed with a terminal illness, please contact our parish office.
+We will add you to our prayer list and schedule a convenient time for the Sacrament of Anointing and see if there is anything else our parish can do to assist you and your family.

 SACRAMENTS OF VOCATION